JangSeongwon/I2CPS/README.md

 2. ROS

-ROS topic to Unity: [JointStatePublisher] '/Jointstate' ROS topic subscribed in Unity with: [JointValeSubscriber]
+ROS topic to Unity: [JointStatePublisher] '/Jointstate' ROS topic subscribed in Unity with: [JointValueSubscriber]

 ```